jddutz/ArtStudio/README.md

 # ArtStudio

-ArtStudio is a powerful, user-friendly digital art application designed for artists, illustrators, and creative professionals.
-The tool leverages generative AI to accelerate productivity.
-It provides a comprehensive set of tools for digital painting, image editing, and creative workflows.

-## What Sets ArtStudio Apart?
-- **Truly Free & Open Source:** 100% free to use, distributed under the GNU General Public License (GPL).
-No subscriptions, no hidden fees, and no copyright restrictions on your creations.
-- **No Bloatware:** Minimal overhead and a lightweight core ensure fast performance and a clutter-free experience.
-- **Modular Design:** Plug-and-play components allow you to add or remove features as needed, keeping your workflow efficient and customizable.
+ArtStudio is an experimental project exploring the combination of generative AI tools with basic user interface and graphics editing features.
+The goal is to experiment with new creative workflows and technologies, not to replace industry-standard tools or provide a comprehensive, professional-grade experience.

+## Project Goals
+- Experiment with integrating generative AI into simple digital art and graphics editing workflows
+- Provide a minimal, approachable UI for testing ideas and features
+- Encourage learning, prototyping, and community feedback

-## Features
+## Features (Experimental / In Progress)
-- Digital painting and drawing tools (brushes, pencils, erasers, etc.)
+- Basic digital painting and drawing tools
-- Layer management with blending modes
+- Simple layer management
+- Generative AI-powered image suggestions or enhancements
+- Ability to use local and/or cloud-based AI models
-- Image editing (crop, resize, filters, adjustments)
+- Basic image editing (crop, resize, simple filters)
-- Import/export support for PNG, JPEG, PSD, and more
-- Customizable workspace and tool palettes
-- Touch, stylus, and mouse/keyboard input support
-- Plugin and scripting support for extensibility
+- Minimal import/export support (PNG, JPEG)
-- Local and optional cloud project storage

 ## Technology Stack
-- Platform: Windows (with plans for macOS and Linux)
+- Platform: Windows (with possible future support for other platforms)
-- Language: [Specify language, e.g., C#, Python, JavaScript]
+- Language: [To be specified]
-- Frameworks: [Specify frameworks, e.g., Electron, Qt, React]
+- Frameworks: [To be specified]
-- GPU acceleration for high performance

 ## Getting Started
 1. Clone the repository: